christianfosli/christianfosli.github.io/content/posts/on-colorscheme-changed/index.md

 date = "2024-01-23"
 +++

-My favorite terminal emulator at the time is [Alacritty](https://alacritty.org).
+My favorite terminal emulator at the moment is [Alacritty](https://alacritty.org).
 It's a super-performant minimalistic terminal written in rust.
 One feature I wish it had but it doesn't is having the ability to quickly toggle between light and dark theme.